orbs-network/posv2-contracts-deployment-migration/README.md

     - To test using `ganache-cli` simply set `ETHEREUM_URL` with your local `ganache` endpoint.
     - To test with `ganache-core` (an in-process ganache instance), run with `export GANACHE_CORE=true`.
     - To test with a mainnet-fork `ganache-core`, run with `export GANACHE_CORE=true` and `export ETHEREUM_FORK_URL=<Ethereum endpoint URL>`.

+4. In the repo root, create a file called `.secret` that conatins the Ethereum mnemonic you intend to use to send transactions.
+All contract managers are initialy set to (and assumed to be) the first mnemonic account (with the exception of `RegistryAdmin`, which is set in the configuration).

 ## Deploying fresh contracts

 1. `cd contract-deployment`

-1. Update `contract-deployment/config.ts` according to the desired contract configuration.
+2. Update `contract-deployment/config.ts` according to the desired contract configuration.
 See TODO for full list of configuration options.

-2. In the repo root, create a file called `.secret` that conatins the Ethereum mnemonic you intend to use to deployment.
-All contract managers are initialy set to the first mnemonic account (with the exception of `RegistryAdmin`, which is set in the configuration).

 3. Run the contract deployment script:

     `npm run deploy-contracts`